-Public rooms are all downstairs and all rooms face the water and open The drive parallels a hedgerow, descending slowly through a pasture, onto a recessed water side porch.
-The large kitchen also faces the entry and passes an existing orchard.
-There is a break in the woods where the garden and has continuous windows to the morning light.
-Service first oblique views of the house show water far behind the chimneys rooms are on a small back hall, off the service porch.
-All five bedrooms and upper roof, the house still well below the drive at this point.
-The are upstairs and extraordinary care has been taken to give them all great driveway crosses the site to the north and emerges again from the woods views (four to the water) and privacy, even though they all open off a with an oblique view of the house from the other corner, this time from single hall.
-Closets and baths serve to give proximate bedrooms aural a lower vantage point.
-The pool, on a terrace above the house, is in the privacy so they can all look at the water as though they were alone in foreground more or less level with the drive. the house.
+The drive parallels a hedgerow, descending slowly through a pasture, and passes an existing orchard.
+There is a break in the woods where the first oblique views of the house show water far behind the chimneys and upper roof, the house still well below the drive at this point.
+The driveway crosses the site to the north and emerges again from the woods with an oblique view of the house from the other corner, this time from a lower vantage point.
+The pool, on a terrace above the house, is in the foreground more or less level with the drive.